 - 1. Will follow State 4-H Shooting Sports Contest rules. - 2.
-Scoring will be based on 4-H rules.
+Scoring will be based on 4-H rules. - 3.
+Champions and Reserve Champions will be determined by the total of points scored in that discipline.

-To qualify for State Fair, top five individuals for the Senior Shotgun Team will be selected by the following process:
+To qualify for State Fair, teams and individuals will be selected by the following process:

-- A. The three highest scored practice shoots and the County Fair shoot will be averaged to determine team members for the Senior shotgun team to compete at state fair. - B. Junior Shotgun-We can take a maximum of 15 Junior shooters to State Contest.
-We'll do our best to include all interested Juniors up to the limit of 15. - C. Archery Teams consist of 4 members and 1 alternate.
-The County Fair Contest Scores will be used to rank the eligible youth.
-Then youth (& family) must commit to the State Contest or pass the spot to an alternate.
+- A. Senior Shotgun The three highest scored 4-H practice shoots and the county fair competition will be averaged to determine the top five team members. - B. Junior Shotgun A maximum of 5 Junior shooters can compete at the state contest.
+We will do our best to include all interested Juniors up to the limit of 5. - C. All other disciplines A maximum of 6 juniors and 6 seniors can compete at the state contest.